p-arrow/ctf/ImmersiveLabs/Artica Shipping Company.md

 #### Approach

 - We start scanning Host 4 for vulnerabilities: `nmap -p80 --script=vuln 10.102.11.66`
-- Result: It seems no obvious DOM based XSS or stored XSS vulnerability is exisiting
+- Result: It seems there is no obvious DOM based XSS or stored XSS vulnerability exisiting
 - Further, after analyzing the website we can confirm there is no input field available, i.e. no file upload mechanism
 - The leftover option seems SQL Injection, so we follow this track ...
 - A first hint: the single `'` forces an internal error

 ![grafik](https://user-images.githubusercontent.com/84674087/132576273-8a63dcb4-e42c-4159-8c71-4f4743c8682b.png)

-- We start Burpsuite and capture the GET request from the only webpage with client interaction, i.e. with parameter transfer
+- We start Burpsuite and capture the GET request from the only subdirectory with client interaction, i.e. with parameter transfer

 ![grafik](https://user-images.githubusercontent.com/84674087/132576664-df8ce7bd-c71c-4958-a4bb-6f0d039252ef.png)